ibm-cloud-docs/apps/create-deploy-cli.md

 ## Deploying your app
 {: #deploy-app-cli}

-You can deploy your app to {{site.data.keyword.cloud_notm}} from the CLI in one of two ways, depending on how your app is configured.
+You can deploy your app to {{site.data.keyword.cloud_notm}} from the CLI in 1 of two ways, depending on how your app is configured.
 For more information, see the following topics:

 * [Automatically deploying your app](/docs/apps?topic=creating-apps-deploy-cli-auto#deploy-console-auto)
 * [Manually deploying your app](/docs/apps?topic=creating-apps-deploy-cli-manual#deploy-console-manual)